-Tanzatoto Foundation is committed to improving the living conditions of deaf children in Tanzania.
+Tanzatoto Foundation is committed to improving the living conditions of deaf children.
 Despite the rights granted to deaf children by the Tanzanian government, thousands of children are deprived of special care or education.
 Most of them lead isolated and invisible lives.

 The population is poorly informed about the causes and consequences of deafness.
 This situation perpetuates traditional beliefs that lead to discrimination and stigmatisation.
 Tanzatoto wants to break the isolation of both the children and their families by making them visible and giving them a voice.
 Tanzatoto stands up for the realization of rights for deaf children at a basic level: in the family, the neighbourhood, at school.